-Call me a social climber if you will, but I did discover a ladder in your back yard.
-Thank you for leaving it where I could lean it against your home and easily reach a second-story window.
-I really love it when upper story openings aren’t wired to a home security system!
+Call me a social climber if you will, but I love ladders.
+Makes it so easy to reach a second-story window.
+I really love it when upper story openings aren’t wired to a home security system.

 So, if you want to keep me out, store your ladder in the basement or a locked garage.
 And call your security company to wire upper-story windows into your alarm system.

 Can’t tell you how much fun I have driving around neighborhoods on trash day (especially after big gift holidays) when the empty boxes on the curb reveal what wonderful new toys you have.
 That made it possible for me to land a new laptop and a flat-screen television in one easy trip to your home!